 5. Pine View RV Park

-- 2015 Revised Fees and Rules for Pine View RV Park at Camp Navajo
+- 2021 Fees and Rules for Pine View RV Park at Camp Navajo:

 - Overflow RV fee is $12 per day, only when RV park is full.
 Two night maximum.

-- There is a limit of six people per site, $5 a day for each additional person.
+- There is a limit of four people per site, $5 a day for each additional person.